Quantility/rebuildK2imageCache/README.md

 Rebuilds the image cache directory for the Joomla Component K2

-It can take some time to rebuild the image cache, on my MacBook Pro it takes 5 seconds for rebuilding all sizes for one image.
+~ 5 seconds for create 5 sizes of any image.
+Remove *PHP Maximum execution time* or use a very high value.

 How to use: